-The University of Connecticut-Storrs Institutional Review Board is responsible for the review of all human subjects research conducted at or by the UConn-Storrs Campus, the five regional campuses, the School of Law and the School of Social Work.
+The University of Connecticut (UConn)-Storrs Institutional Review Board (IRB) is responsible for the review of all human subjects research conducted at or by the UConn-Storrs campus, the four regional campuses, the School of Law and the School of Social Work.

 The IRB seeks to create a collaborative relationship with the research community to assure that research with human subjects is conducted in accordance with legal requirements and ethical principles of Respect for Persons, Beneficence and Justice.
 These principles require the balancing of risks to subjects against the scientific knowledge to be gained and the potential benefits to subjects and society.